-- Ten of the 12 Gloyd-Taylor Scholarships awarded to the outstanding herpetology student in Kansas by the Kansas Herpetological Society have gone to ESU students.
+- Fifteen of the 21 Gloyd-Taylor Scholarships awarded to the outstanding herpetology student in Kansas by the Kansas Herpetological Society have gone to ESU students.

-- The department works closely with the Kansas Department of Wildlife and Parks.
+- The department works closely with the Kansas Department of Wildlife, Parks and Tourism.

 - Several faculty participate in the Kansas Amphibian Monitoring Program.

 Current projects include: monitoring the herpetofauna of the Ross Natural History Reserve; snake community composition of the Flint Hills Wildlife Management Area; meal size and thermoregulatory behavior of cornsnakes; temperature effects on digestion of cornsnakes; diet composition and metabolic rate in an omnivorous turtle and lizard.